dliw/fpCEF3/Readme.md

 Make sure to switch **off** any runtime checks in the project settings:
 **No** `-Ci` `-Co` `-Cr` `-Ct`, unless you want to have various crashes at different places.
 Unfortunately it's not clear to me, what the reason is...

+Also libcef.so needs the resources (folder `locales` and `cef.pak`, you can find them in the CEF package) in the directory where your executable is.

 ## FAQ: